 Accommodating (CE/AE): This feel and do style is a hands-on approach.
 It is suitable for people who are intuitive rather than logical.
 Such people rely on others analysis and thinking rather than their own.
 They are proactive, and are eager to take on and complete new challenges.

 Diverging (CE/RO): The feel and watch style is for imaginative and emotional people.
 These people view a situation from several different perspectives and generate a lot of ideas.
 They are more people oriented and are deep thinkers.

 Converging (AC/AE): This is a think and do style.
 People who are technical minded prefer this.
 They are accepting to new ideas and like to rely on their learning and thinking to find a solution to practical situations.
 They also bring up doable practices of theories and ideas.

 Assimilating (AC/RO): The think and watch style is apt for people who are more interested in logical sounding theories and clear explanations over practical approaches.
 They value conciseness and logic.

-Kolb clarifies that distinctive individuals actually favor a specific learning style.
-Different variables impact a favored style: prominently in his experiential learning theory (ELT), Kolb characterized three phases of an individual’s advancement, and proposes that our affinity to accommodate and effectively incorporate the four diverse learning styles enhances as we advance through the development stages.
+Kolb clarifies that distinctive individuals actually favour a specific learning style.
+Different variables impact a favoured style: prominently in his experiential learning theory (ELT), Kolb characterised three phases of an individual’s advancement, and proposes that our affinity to accommodate and effectively incorporate the four diverse learning styles enhances as we advance through the development stages.
 The stages that Kolb defined are:

 - Acquisition – birth to pre-teenage – improvement of essential abilities and cognitive capabilities.

-- Specialization – tutoring, early work and individual encounters of adulthood – the improvement of a particular learning style is formed by social and educational socialization
+- Specialisation – tutoring, early work and individual encounters of adulthood – the improvement of a particular learning style is formed by social and educational socialisation

 - Integration – mid-career through to later life – articulation of non-prevailing learning style in work and individual life.